MicrosoftDocs/customer-insights/ci-docs/permissions.md

 ## Marketing Contributor

-- Can only access customer profiles that belong to the business unit of the user.
+- Can only access customer profiles that belong to the business unit of the user if business unit data separation is enabled on the environment.
-- Create segments using the **Segments** page (only *Build your own*).
+- Create segments using the **Segments** page (only *Build your own*, no projected attributes).
 - Create measures using the **Measures** page (only *Build your own*).
 Can only create measures on tables that have a relationship path to customer profiles.

 ## Contributor